-World Wildlife Fund Canada's Kids' Run for Nature is a 1 km, 3 km and 5 km fun run that gives kids the chance to get active in nature and raise funds for the conservation of the wildlife they care deeply about.
+World Wildlife Fund Canada's Kids' Run for Nature is a 1 kilometre (km), 3 km and 5 km fun run that gives kids the chance to get active in nature and raise funds for the conservation of the wildlife they care deeply about.

-The Kids' Run for Nature is coming to parks all across Canada.
-It is a national movement driven by kids and families who are taking action for nature.
-From hosting runs in their communities, to lacing up for the 1 km course, there are many ways to get involved.
+The Kids' Run for Nature is a national movement driven by kids and families who are taking action for nature.
+With over 20 locations across Canada, you are sure to find the perfect way for everyone to get involved from coast to coast.

 The Kids' Run for Nature was founded in 2015 by ten-year old environmentalists, Jasmine de Pencier and Jett Jardeleza-Toole.